 Quint Kessenich Isn’t Secretly Also Jason Bateman

-You’ve probably been told by older lacrosse players or some lacrosse coach of yours, that Quint Kessenich isn’t actually Jason Bateman.
+You’ve probably been told by older lacrosse players, or some lacrosse coach of yours, that Quint Kessenich isn’t actually Jason Bateman.
 Someone has likely tried to convince you that they’re two separate people who live independent lives that aren’t correlated to each other.
-This is in fact a myth, and the two are constructed of the same DNA extracted from Quint and later recreated as Bateman 5 months later with a typical 9 month gestation period.
+This is in fact a myth, and the two are constructed of the same DNA that was extracted from Quint and later recreated as Bateman 5 months later with a typical 9 month gestation period.
 While it is true that they occupy two physical “beings”; this is more or less a Looper situation of two of the same existing independently in the same timeline.
 No one ever sees Quint or Jason in the same place, yet the two were “born” a mere 30 miles apart.
 You could also compare this to a Hancock type relationship in which two beings must maintain a buffer between them to retain their specific strength or skill.